joshnuss/httpx/README.md

 # HTTPX

-A tiny concurrent HTTP server
+A tiny concurrent and fault-tolerant HTTP server.

 ## Installation